 CTY will implement a COVID-19 safety plan in accordance with public health guidance at the time of the program and aligned with the policies of Johns Hopkins University and our host institutions.

-All participants in CTY’s on-campus programs in 2023 must be up-to-date on the COVID-19 vaccination and will need to submit a medically supervised COVID test before coming to campus.
+All participants in CTY’s on-campus programs in 2023 must be up-to-date on the COVID-19 vaccination to be up to date on COVID-19 vaccination as defined by the U.S. Centers for Disease Control or have an exception approved by CTY.
+The requirement includes a third, booster dose for all CTY student ages.
+They also will need to submit a COVID test before coming to campus.
 Tests must be negative for students to arrive on site.

 CTY’s safety measures may include required departure from campus for off-site isolation or quarantine.
 Parents/guardians of students attending a residential site will be asked to designate an alternate emergency contact.
 An alternate emergency contact is a responsible adult over the age of 25 who can travel to the student's CTY location within the required timeframe, sign the student out, and care for the student until a parent/guardian is able to do so.